ollestenson/ollestenson/README.md

 ## Student at Chalmers University of Techonology 👋
 #### Currently pursuing a M.Sc. degree in Computer Science and Engineering and a B.Sc. degree in Business and Economics

-#### Interested in entering the field of Data Science and AI and applying machine learning and quantitative analysis to analyze and extract insights from financial markets.
+#### Interested in entering the field of Data Science and AI with a focus on applying machine learning and quantitative analysis to analyze and extract insights from financial markets.

 <!--